NLnetLabs/cascade/doc/manual/source/thales.rst

    Replace ``FROM ubuntu:20.04`` in the Docker instructions with ``FROM ubuntu:22.04``.`

-   Also, when following the instructions to build the Docker image, you **MUST** make sure to use **YOUR** downloaded service client ZIP when the instructions refer to such a ZIP archive.
+   When following the instructions to build the Docker image, replace references to ``setup-myclient.zip`` with **YOUR** service client ZIP that you downloaded in step 9 above.

 11. Assuming that you have built your Docker image according to the Thales instructions using your downloaded service client ZIP, run a container